Blood Transfusion: Man Slams Jehovah's Witnesses Leadership, "My Mom Died Because of Your Law"

 Read also

-Looking visibly distraught, he expressed frustration at not being able to convince his mother to change her stance.
+Reacting to the updated policy on transfusions, the man expressed frustration at not being able to convince his mother to change her stance at the time.

 He criticised the organisation’s leadership, claiming they were responsible for people who had died because of the strict blood transfusion policies: